Projects

 Notes: (Click to expand)

-1. Mineral Reserves have been classified using the CIM Standards.
+1. Mineral Reserves are reported at the point of delivery to the process plant, and have been classified using the CIM Standards.
 All tonnage, grade and contained metal content estimates have been rounded; rounding may result in apparent summation differences between tonnes, grade, and contained metal content.

-5. Otjikoto Mine: Otjikoto Mineral Reserves are reported on a 100% project and a 90% attributable basis, the remaining 10% interest is held by EVI Mining (Proprietary) Ltd. (“EVI”), a Namibian empowerment company.
-The Otjikoto Mine Mineral Reserves within the open pits and stockpiles have an effective date of December 31, 2022 and have been prepared by Peter Montano, P.E., our Vice President, Projects, and a Qualified Person under NI 43-101.
-Mineral Reserves to be mined using open pit methods or in stockpiles are based on a conventional open pit mining method, gold price of US$1,500/oz, metallurgical recovery of 98%, selling costs of US$63.49/oz Au including royalties and levies, average mining cost of US$2.78/t mined, average processing cost of US$12.80/t processed, and site general costs of US$3.75/t processed.
-Reserve model dilution and ore loss was applied through whole block averaging such that at a 0.45 g/t Au cut-off grade there is a 2.3% decrease in tonnes, a 2.2% reduction in grade, and a 4.4% reduction in ounces when compared to the Mineral Resource model.
-Mineral Reserves to be mined using open pit methods or in stockpiles are reported above a cut-off grade of 0.45 g/t Au.
-Mineral Reserves to be mined using underground methods at Wolfshag have an effective date of December 31, 2022, and have been reviewed by Peter Montano, P.E., our Vice President, Projects, and a Qualified Person under NI 43-101.
-Mineral Reserves to be mined using underground methods are based on a modified transverse longhole stoping mining method, gold price of US$1,350/oz, metallurgical recovery of 98%, selling costs of US$63.49/oz including royalties and levies, average mining cost of US$84.83/t mined, average processing cost of US$12.06/t processed, general costs of US$3.07/t processed, 10% dilution, and 90% mining recovery.
-Mineral Reserves to be mined using underground methods are reported above a cut-off grade of 2.68 g/t Au.
+9. Otjikoto Mine: Otjikoto Mineral Reserves are reported on a 100% project and a 90% attributable basis, the remaining 10% interest is held by EVI Mining (Proprietary) Ltd. (“EVI”), a Namibian empowerment company.
+The Otjikoto Mine Mineral Reserves within the open pits and stockpiles have an effective date of December 31, 2023 and have been prepared by Peter Montano, P.E., our Vice President, Projects, and a Qualified Person under NI 43-101.
+Mineral Reserves to be mined using open pit methods or in stockpiles are based on a conventional open pit mining method, gold price of US$1,600/oz, metallurgical recovery of 98%, selling costs of US$67.61/oz Au including royalties and levies, average mining cost of US$3.38/t mined, average processing cost of US$12.75/t processed, and site general costs of US$3.92/t processed.
+Reserve model dilution and ore loss was applied through whole block averaging such that at a 0.45 g/t Au cut-off grade there is a 2.4% decrease in tonnes, a 2.3% reduction in grade, and a 4.6% reduction in ounces when compared to the Mineral Resource model.
+Mineral Reserves that will be mined by open pit methods or are in stockpiles are reported above a cut-off grade of 0.45 g/t Au.
+Mineral Reserves that will be mined using underground methods assume a modified transverse longhole stoping mining method, gold price of US$1,600/oz, metallurgical recovery of 98%, selling costs of US$67.61/oz including royalties and levies, average mining cost of US$109.91/t mined, average processing cost of US$12.75/t processed, general costs of US$3.92/t processed, 10% dilution, and 85% mining recovery.
+Mineral Reserves that will be mined by underground methods are reported above a cut-off grade of 2.62 g/t Au.

-6. Stockpiles: Mineral Reserves in stockpiled material are reported in the totals for the Fekola Mine, the Masbate Gold Project and the Otjikoto Mine, and were prepared by mine site personnel at each operation.
+11. Stockpiles: Mineral Reserves in stockpiled material are reported in the totals for the Fekola Mine, the Masbate Gold Project and the Otjikoto Mine, and were prepared by mine site personnel at each operation.
 Ore stockpile balances are derived from mining truck movements to individual stockpiles or detailed surveys, with grade estimated from routine grade control (“GC”) methods.
-Stockpile cut-off grades vary by deposit, from 0.40–0.65 g/t Au.
+Stockpile cut-off grades vary by deposit, from 0.40 to 0.65 g/t Au.

 Country Mine or Project 100% Project Basis Attributable Ownership Basis